unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **_ion dagger_**. _Melee or Ranged Weapon Attack:_ +6 to hit, reach 5 ft. or range 20/60 ft., one target. _Hit:_ 4 (1d4 + 2)  piercing damage.

 **Archmages** are powerful (and usually quite old) spellcasters dedicated to the study of the arcane arts.
 Benevolent ones counsel kings and queens, while evil ones rule as tyrants and pursue lichdom.
-Those who are neither good nor evil sequester themselves in remote towers to practice their magic without interruption.
+Those who are neither good nor evil sequester themselves in remote towers to practice their tek without interruption.

-An archmage typically has one or more apprentice mages, and an archmage’s abode has numerous magical wards and guardians to discourage interlopers.
+An archmage typically has one or more apprentice mages, and an archmage’s abode has numerous tek wards and guardians to discourage interlopers.

 ### Assassin